jackspaniel/hazelcast-store/Readme.md

 # Options
 A full initialized Hazelcast Client is required.
-This client is either passed directly using the `client` param or can be added after creating the HazelcastStore using the store.addClient() method.
-This method is probably the easiest because the code that creates an instance of the Hazelcast client is asynchronous.
+This client is either passed directly using the `client` property, or it can be added after creating the HazelcastStore using the store.addClient() method (see example above).
+This method is probably the easiest because the code that creates an instance of the Hazelcast client is asynchronous, and express sessions needs to set early in the app.use() chain.

-The following additional params are optional:
+The following additional properties are optional:

 -  `ttl` Hazelcast session TTL (expiration) in milli-seconds
 -  `debugPrefix` prefix to use with debug module so this module's output can be seen with your app's debug output